nukebloodaxe/libsgd/README.md

 ### Build instructions for the Python target

-* Install the python devlopment libraries and SWIG.
+* Install the Python development libraries and SWIG.

 * Set the cmake option SGD_PYTHON_TARGET_ENABLED to ON.
 You can do this by passing -DSGD_PYTHON_TARGET_ENABLED=ON to cmake when configuring.

-After building and installing, LIBSGD_INSTALL should include an additional python directory containing the SGD python module.
+After building and installing, LIBSGD_INSTALL should include an additional Python directory containing the SGD Python module.

 ### Build instructions for the node.js target